b-charles/pigs/ioc/README.md

 }
 ```
 As you should have guessed, the function `CallInjected` take as sole argument a function that will be injected (see [Injection of functions](#injection-of-functions)).
 The given function can return nothing or an error.
-The method `CallInjected` panics if an error occurs, but you can also use `ErroneousCallInjected` which instead returns an error if something had happened.
+The method `CallInjected` panics if an error occurs, but you can also use `ErroneousCallInjected(injected any) error` which instead returns an error if something had happened.

 #### Initialization